Disneyland Voce 1955

 I’m sure there are other interesting items to note.
 Do me a favor.
 Post up your favorites below.
 You don’t need a “Google account” or a “Blogger account” to post comments to our blog; you can simply select “anonymous.”
 Also, for the next two or three months, I’m going to be posting up unique, never-before-published photos of Disneyland during its first year over on our Facebook group page.
 Our Facebook group page has some of the liveliest discussion on Disney history anywhere on the web.
 For the last month, my partner-in-crime, Paul F. Anderson has been posting up 1950s and 1960s Disneyland construction shots.
 So if you want to get in on the conversation—and see some amazing snaps—join our Facebook group page.
 It’s free.

-See you in a week or two,
+See you in a few weeks,

 —– —– —– —– —–